 Checklist of auditory processing disorder symptoms.

-- The signs of auditory processing difficulty vary by age.
+- Auditory processing problems vary by age.

 Central Auditory Processing Disorder Checklist

-Auditory Processing Dysfunction in Children By Age
+Auditory Processing Problems in Children By Age

 Central auditory processing disorder symptoms vary by age, making the checklist of signs of auditory processing dysfunction below more helpful than a general list.